ilyak/libpt/README.md

 ### Code structure

 The code was designed to be easily embeddable.
 Simply include `pt.h` header and add `pt.c` to the list of project sources.
+Note that you must compile your project with MPI and OpenMP enabled.